-Cooption though requires considerable time and commitment from co-optees, and that it may be more for more flexible and informal arrangements for involving outside people, for example as advisers or witnesses.
-There might also be a training requirement for co-optees.
+Cooption though requires considerable time and commitment from cooptees, and that it may be more for more flexible and informal arrangements for involving outside people, for example as advisers or witnesses.

 Public engagement in the scrutiny process should also be included as a fundamental part of the overall terms of reference of the council's scrutiny function.